 Serious side effects, which are explained in more detail in the “Side effect specifics” section below, include:

-† An allergic reaction is possible after using Xarelto.
-Although this side effect wasn’t reported in clinical trials, allergic reaction has been reported in people taking Xarelto since the drug was approved.
+This side effect is possible after taking Xarelto.
+Although it wasn’t reported in clinical trials, the side effect has been reported in people taking Xarelto since the drug was approved.

 Some side effects were more common in children in Xarelto’s clinical trials.
 These side effects include bleeding, which was also a common side effect in adults.
 And the following side effects were not reported in adults, but were reported in children: